MacTweaks/PhotoshopAction/README.md

 **Photoshop Action for artFileTool**

+You can use bash and regex to bulk edit the images in ArtFiles.bin to view which images affect what areas.
+This speeds up the otherwise tedious process.

 This will cause the GUI to display what look like glitches because the modified files will not be the right dimensions.
 Only test a few folders each time so that you can still navigate properly.

 I split the artfiles folder into groups and then added them to ArtFile.bin sequentially to narrow down on what folders have effected which elements and so that I could still navigate the interface.